 For routine messages, please email or write to your student's teacher or the administration when appropriate.
-In Middle and Middle School, the first-period teacher serves as your main point of contact for general school communication.

 CCS is a device-free campus.
 Students are not permitted to possess electronic devices, specifically cell phones, smart phones, tablets, smart watches, AirPods or other earpieces, laptops, and the like, on campus during school hours.
-Upper classmen may be asked to bring a tablet or laptop to class to perform research or use it in the lab, but no other exceptions will be made to the device-free campus policy.
 If you need to reach your child during the school day, please call the school office and ask to speak with the student.
 The student will be called to the office and provided access to a landline telephone to take your call.